 Merechkatvikingh village

 Native-American Lenape people were living in Red Hook long before the first Dutch colonialists arrived.
 In their language and terms, this was Lenapehoking.
-We would like to expand information on the Lenape in Red Hook WaterStories and welcome any tips to extant research.
+We would like to expand information on the Lenape in Red Hook WaterStories and welcome any tips to extant research, especially if it is from Lenape sources.

 Records of the Dutch West India company mention a village called Merechkatvikingh in the area of Red Hook.
 What scant information we got suggests that Merechkatvikingh was fortified by a wooden stockade and that the residents had cleared land to farm corn (fertilized with fish).